 - A thank you for allowing you to share in their big day

-READ MORE: Photography Tips for Wedding Guests
+READ MORE: The Photography Rules Wedding Guests Need to Follow

 The wedding wishes and messages you actually include will be dependent on a few different factors that you need to take into consideration.
 A couple of risqué jokes might be great for your best friend and their partner, but will your distant second cousin appreciate them?
 You should think about: